Tucson Family Volunteers: Kids and Families Volunteer with a Focus on Kindness

 Victoria Hannley: We launched during the pandemic!
 Families wore masks and adhered to an organization’s or facility’s COVID policies.
 Because we were all searching for ways to help and find purpose, families were thrilled to get back to in-person events, including volunteering with masks, social distancing or being outdoors.

-Victoria Hannley: At this time, Crafting Kind Kids is run solely by its founder.
+Victoria Hannley: At this time, Tucson Family Volunteers is run solely by its founder.
 We are seeking parents to help lead our in-person projects, become porch drop coordinators for our at-home projects, as well as parents who are interested in becoming ambassadors as we work to build our brand throughout Tucson.

 In our first year, we had almost 600 Kid Volunteers participate in an in-person and/or at-home project; collected 25 bags of park trash; bundled over 17,000 diapers for babies in need; and created almost 2000 kindness projects for local organizations.
 In our first year, families contributed almost $12,000 in volunteer value to our community.
 Our goal in 2023 is to double that impact and get more Tucson-area kids and families engaged in volunteering so we can truly change the world. ♥